 This is especially crucial if you’re a small business owner who works in all the departments of your business such as emails, marketing, photography, packaging, and everything else.
 Even if you’re getting your home business started for the first time, your workspace needs to reflect your goals and commitment.
 You’ll first need to think about where in your home will suit your needs.
 If you have a family, consider their needs as well, especially if they need to share the space with you.

 Ask yourself questions that clarify your needs as well as anyone else who will use the space.
 Make a list of all of your daily work tasks and their space and tool requirements.
-For example, what do you need to create spreadsheets or performing other clerical tasks?
+For example, what do you need to create spreadsheets or perform other clerical tasks?
 Do you need large equipment like a table, copier, multiple computer screens, etc?
 Do your kids need to use your desk space for their homework, too?

 Create a Work Only Zone